5 people found this helpful

 How often should you dust?

-Before we get onto our top tips, let’s answer the question on everyone’s lips: how often should you dust?
-The main thing to consider is whether you have someone in your home with allergies or a breathing condition.
-If you do, you’ll need to wipe dust away every one to two weeks.
+Before we get into our top dusting tips, let’s answer the question on everyone’s lips: how often should you dust your home?
+The main thing to consider is whether or not you have someone in your home with allergies or a breathing condition.
+If you do, you’ll need to make a little more of an effort to keep your home dust free – wiping surfaces at least every week.1

 If you don’t have any sufferers, you’ll still need to be cleaning dust every couple of weeks from your TV or any electronics, your furniture, and any other place it seems to appear.
 But you could be more flexible and leave other areas for up to a month, depending on how much it bothers you.